 2. Create a cosy and safe space

 Make sure that your dog has the opportunity to go to a safe area.
 If they have a crate or a bed they usually go to make sure this is available.
 They may choose to go under the bed, into the bathroom, a smaller enclosed space.
 If they do, don’t try to force them out.
-Just make sure that you make their space as cosy as possible and try to stay close to offer comfort if they want it..
+Just make sure that you make their space as cosy as possible and try to stay close to offer comfort if the dog wants it.

-We recommend closing all the curtains, putting on the TV or radio to drown out the noise and give them as much reassurance as they want.
+We recommend closing all the curtains, putting on the TV or radio to drown out the noise and give them as much reassurance as the dogs want.

 Sam in his safe and cosy space: his comfy bed, covered in a blanket and in front of the fire